reneduesmann/RD.Extensions.Enums/README.md

 ### Caching Mechanism

 The `EnumCache` class uses a caching mechanism to improve performance when retrieving values associated with an Enum.
-The first time a value is retrieved for a particular Enum, it is store in a cache.
-Subsequent requests for the same value are then served from the cache.

-When retrieving a single value from an enum, only the value will be cached.
+The `EnumCache` class provides provides multiple caching methods that allow you to cache values associated with an Enum value.
+The caching method can be configured in the `EnumCacheOptions` class.
+It exists the following caching methods:
-It is also possible to cache the entire enum by calling the `CacheEnum` method.
+  - `CacheExplicitly` - caches the values explicitly by calling the `CacheValue` or `CacheEnum` method.
+  - `CacheValueIfUsed` - caches the value when it is retrieved for the first time.
+  - `CacheEntireEnumWhenFirstUsed` - caches the entire enum when the first value is retrieved.

 ### Contributing